jmgurvitch/art-of-data/intro_to_api.md

 3. What is a **payload** in the context of APIs?

+    It is a dictionary that you are sending to the API (usually a dictionary or string) to query the API for data.

 4. We can now treat `data` as a Python dictionary.
 Why is that allowed?

+    Because the .json method returns a dictionary.

 5. How do we check if the response is OK?

+    `if response.ok:
+        data = response.json()`

 6. What do we do if the response is not OK?